Magneosolutions/vibeflow/memory-bank/progress.md

 ## Current Status: API Resource Discovery Feature successfully implemented and verified end-to-end.

 ### What Works (Implemented & Documented)
+*   **UI Disclaimers for Data Limitations:**
+    *   Added a disclaimer to `MainAppPage.tsx` about VibeFlow being a proof-of-concept with a growing curated resource collection.
+(2025-06-15)
+    *   Added a new Q&A item to `FAQPage.tsx` explaining the limited dataset size and proof-of-concept status.
+(2025-06-15)
 *   **Expanded API/Resource Curation:** Successfully added "Awesome Public Datasets (GitHub)" to the `apis` collection via the `populateApiData.ts` script, and user confirmed it's discoverable in the UI.
 (2025-06-15)
 *   **End-to-End API Resource Discovery:**
     *   `apis` collection populated in MongoDB with embeddings via `populateApiData.ts` script.